+The Molecular Diagnostics Theme aims to deliver true precision medicine for NHS patients by improving the detection, monitoring, and treatment of disease.
 The Molecular Diagnostics Theme is focused on improving medicine by better classification of disease, allowing more accurate prediction of patients’ prognosis and better prediction of how they will respond to different treatments.
 This will help to offer the most suitable treatments to patients with cancer and other diseases.